 Jumpin Jack Quick Pic

 Only Two Lotteries

 Only for Specific Swiss Players

-It’s hard to give this a thumbs up because of the limitations on who can actually play here.
-For those that are from a German-speaking Swiss canton, in the canton of Ticino or the Principality of Liechtenstein then the tickets at face value is attractive.
+It’s hard to give this a thumbs up because of the limitations on who can play here.
+For those that are from a German-speaking Swiss canton, in the canton of Ticino or the Principality of Liechtenstein, then the tickets at face value are attractive.
 But, if you aren’t from these areas – the bottom line is you can’t play.